swangarch/zero2ml/README.md

 ## ✨ Highlights

-- **From Zero** → no external ML frameworks, everything implemented from scratch
+- **From Zero** → Starting from no external ML frameworks, everything implemented from scratch
 - **Educational** → designed as a step-by-step learning exercise
 - **Modularity** → designed as encapsulated classes, can be reused in different projects.